This is a hardcore garlic sour cream sauce made with a whole garlic bulb, tomatoes, and sour cream.

 What to serve with it?

-- This version can be enjoyed not only as a sauce for meat but also as a dip for vegetables, as a bread spread, on top of basic polenta, on top of polenta souffle, or on top of this delicious Mushroom Polenta Casserole with Cheese and Sage.
-As you can see garlic sauce and polenta go hand in hand.
+The garlic sour cream sauce can be enjoyed not only as a sauce for meat but also as a dip for vegetables, as a bread spread, on top of basic polenta, polenta souffle, or Mushroom Polenta Casserole.
+As you can see, garlic sauce and polenta go hand in hand.

-- But don't forget to try the sour cream garlic sauce with roasted potatoes as well, you will definitely love it.
+But don't forget to try the sour cream garlic sauce with roasted potato wedges as well; you will definitely love it.

 Garlic Sour Cream Sauce